promisinganuj/cloud/AWS/CDN/cloudfront.md

 * Edge Locations are **not tied** to **AZs or REGIONS**.
 * By default, each object stays in an edge location for 24 hours before it expires.
 * The minimum expiration time is 0 seconds (no caching); there isn't a maximum expiration time limit.

+### CloudFront vs S3 Cross Region Replication
+* CloudFront
+  * Global Edge Network
+  * Files are cached for a TTL
+  * Great for static content distribution across the globe

+* S3 Cross Region Replication
+  * Must be setup for each individual region
+  * Files are updated in near real-time
+  * Read only - No active-active configuration supported
+  * Great for dynamic content that needs to be available at low-latency in certain regions.

+### CloudFront Signed URL vs S3 Pre-Signed URL
+* CloudFront Signed URL
+  * It provides access to a path, no matter what the origin is (can be a S3 bucket or a customer origin)
+  * Account wide key-pair, only the root can manage it
+  * Can filter by IP, path, date, expiration
+  * Can leverage caching features

+* S3 Pre-Signed URL
+  * Issue a request as the person which pre-signed the URL
+  * The credentials that you can use to create a presigned URL include:
+    * **IAM instance profile**: Valid up to 6 hours
+    * **AWS Security Token Service**: Valid up to 36 hours when signed with permanent credentials, such as the credentials of the AWS account root user or an IAM user
+    * **IAM user**: Valid up to 7 days when using AWS Signature Version 4
+  * The presigned URLs are valid only for the specified duration.
+  * If you created a presigned URL using a temporary token, then the URL expires when the token expires, even if the URL was created with a later expiration time.

 ### What are the different distribution options in CloudFront?
 **1. WEB Distribution** - Create a web distribution if you want to: